Syracuse Madrid Faculty

 pespinos@syr.edu

 Prof. Espinosa has taught at the undergraduate university level since 2005 for Syracuse Madrid, American University, and USAC (University Study Abroad Consortium).
-At Syracuse Madrid, she has taught several art history courses and participates in the Azahar seminar.
+At Syracuse Madrid, she has taught several art history courses.

 Degree